GET STARTED TODAY

 MEDICAL MASSAGE THERAPY PROGRAM

 Our Medical Massage Therapy Program run on a 4-quarter (12-month) schedule.
-Massage Therapy classes are available in the morning and afternoon, so you can begin working in your new career in as little as one year.
+Massage Therapy classes are available in the morning and afternoon, so you can begin working in your new career as a massage therapist in as little as one year.

 You will also receive hands-on techniques in Swedish, deep tissue, and neuromuscular massage therapy techniques.
-Graduates are eligible to apply for the national certification examination (MBLEx) as required by the profession.
+Medical Massage Therapy Graduates are eligible to apply for the national certification examination (MBLEx) as required by the profession.

 WHAT DOES A MASSAGE THERAPIST DO?